eduardorittner/mtx/README.md

 - Cursor is able to go until line.len(), not line.len() - 1.
 This is necessary
 for now as there is no "append" insert capability
 - Cursor is not shown on status message prompt -- DONE
+- Backspace acting as DELETE when at the start of a line

 ### Text editing